SPurno/spurno.github.io/projects/studiodhaka/readme.txt

 - Used GSAP Animation library.
 Read more about GSAP.
 - Used Map API to customize the location on site.
 - Used 3D JavaScript library for rendering the animation on site.
-- Used premium SliderRevolution HTML for presentation the project.
+- Used premium SliderRevolution.
+HTML for presentation the project.
 Read More about SliderRevolution.
 - Used MasterSlider HTML.
 - Used CubePortfolio Premium.
 - Used line icon premium.